Driving Test Cancellation Websites: Are Any Worth Paying For?

 It depends on the wait time being saved.
 A candidate with a 16-week wait who pays £25 and saves 10 weeks gets value at £2.50 per week saved.
 A candidate with a 4-week wait who pays £35 and saves 1 to 2 weeks gets poor value at £17.50 to £35 per week.
 The break-even point sits around 8 weeks of existing wait; below that, manual checking on gov.uk is more economic.
 Check live wait times at /tools/wait-time-finder before deciding whether to pay for a watcher service.

-Did the 28 May 2026 DVSA rule change shut down cancellation websites?
+Did the 2026 DVSA booking rule change shut down cancellation websites?

-It killed about 60 percent of third-party apps.
-The rule caps each learner to exactly one active practical test booking, which destroyed the bot-based slot harvesting model where services held bulk slots to resell.
+It curbed a large share of third-party apps.
+From 12 May 2026 only you can book and manage your own test and unofficial booking-search services are banned, which undercut the bot-based slot harvesting model where services held bulk slots to resell.
 Auto-booker services (which logged into candidate gov.uk accounts to book on their behalf) had to pivot to notification-only or shut down.
-Notification-only watcher services (which alert the candidate and let them book through gov.uk themselves) are unaffected and continue to operate legitimately.
-The market is healthier post-May 2026; bulk-harvester scams have largely gone.
+Because the same rule restricts using unofficial services to search the booking system, even notification-only watchers now sit in a grey area; the fully compliant route is to check gov.uk yourself.
+Either way, the bulk-harvester scams have largely gone.

 How can I tell if a UK driving test cancellation website is a scam?